airalab/robonomics-wiki/docs/pt/sensors-network-introduction.md

 ## What is Sensors Robonomics Network?

-The Sensors Robonomics Network is a civilian network of sensors to monitor air quality.
+The Sensors Robonomics Network is a civilian air quality monitoring network.
 Anyone can build their own sensor or use an off-the-shelf solution from the development team and set it up in their home.
 The sensors use open source software and component wiring diagrams.
 One of the main sensors used is the PM10 and PM2.5 fine particulate sensor.

 ## What is PM10 and PM2.5?